What is colonoscopy?

 - sports drinks in flavors such as lemon, lime, or orange

-Your doctor will tell you before the procedure when you should have nothing by mouth.
+Your doctor will tell you how long before the procedure you should have nothing by mouth.

 How do doctors perform a colonoscopy?

-A health care professional will place an intravenous (IV) needle in a vein in your arm to give you sedatives, anesthesia, or pain medicine so you can relax during the procedure.
-The health care staff will monitor your vital signs and keep you as comfortable as possible.
+A health care professional will place an intravenous (IV) needle in a vein in your arm or hand to give you sedatives, anesthesia, or pain medicine, so you won’t be aware or feel pain during the procedure.
+The health care staff will check your vital signs and keep you as comfortable as possible.

-During the procedure, the doctor may remove polyps and send them to a lab for testing.
+During the procedure, the doctor may remove polyps and will send them to a lab for testing.
+You will not feel the polyp removal.
 Colon polyps are common in adults and are harmless in most cases.
-However, most colon cancer begins as a polyp, so removing polyps early is an effective way to prevent cancer.
+However, most colon cancer begins as a polyp, so removing polyps early helps to prevent cancer.

-The doctor may also perform a biopsy.
+If your doctor finds abnormal tissue, he or she may perform a biopsy.
 You won’t feel the biopsy.

 What should I expect after a colonoscopy?